-I’m guessing that at some point in our lives, most of us have experienced the deep despair of having accidentally shrunk a favorite clothing item in the wash or dryer.
+I’m guessing that at some point in our lives, most of us have experienced the deep despair of having accidentally shrunk a favorite clothing item in the wash or dryer because we forgot to read the laundry care symbols on the clothing item.
 And after cursing the heavens or eating your feelings, you may have even resigned yourself to tossing that shrunken item in the donation pile.
 And while I can’t go back and change the past, I can offer you an easy way to prevent such a tragedy from occurring in the future!

 Today I’ll be sharing a simple 3-step method you can use to actually unshrink your clothes.
 I’ve used this method dozens of times at this point (because I never seem to learn from my laundry mistakes), and it has worked like a charm every time. :-) I’ll also share some useful tips about using this method to unshrink specific materials, which you can find near the bottom of the post.
 So let’s get started!

 How To Unshrink Clothes

 Step 1 – Soak

 Fill a sink (or bucket) with lukewarm water then add a capful of baby shampoo to the water.

 Place the item you want to unshrink into the sudsy water.
 Let it soak for a minute or two, then gently knead the item with your hands to help relax the fibers.

 Remove the item from the water and gently squeeze it to remove some of the water.
 (But don’t wring it or rinse it out!)